allanqunzi/sharp/README.md

 ```python
 >>> balance = ib_trader.get_accnt_balance()
 ```
-Get the current open orders, the returned is a python dictionary, key is `orderId`, value is an `OrderStatus` class instance.
+Get the current open orders, the returned is a python dictionary, keys are `orderId`s, values are instances of the class `OrderStatus`.
 ```python
 >>> open_orders = ib_trader.get_open_odrs()
 ```
 Get the filled orders, the returned is a python dictionary, keys are `orderId`s, values are instances of the class `OrderStatus`.
 ```python
 >>> fill_orders = ib_trader.get_fill_odrs()